sushv07/sushv07/README.md

 💼 10+ Years in Full-Stack Software Engineering, Scalable Systems & Intelligent Automation
 🔧 Ex-Temenos | Open to Internships (Summer 2026)

+Let’s connect if you’re building what’s next - or hiring someone who is. 👩🏽‍💻✨

 ---

 - 🔭 **Currently Focused On:**